Modules over relative monads for syntax and semantics: Formalization in the proof assistant Coq

+According to Def.\ \ref{def:1--signature}, a 1--signature consists of an indexing type and, for each index, a list of natural numbers, indicating the number of arguments of a constructor, as well as the number of variables bound in each argument.
+In the formalization they are simply called ``signatures'':

 Next we formalize context extension according to a natural number, cf.\ Sec.\ \ref{subsec:deriv}.
 These definitions are important for the definition of the module morphisms we associate to an arity, cf.\ below.
-Context extension is actually functorial:

-The product module of a module \lstinline!M! over monad \lstinline!P! associated to a list of natural numbers (cf.\ Defs.\ \ref{def:deriv_one}, \ref{def:alg_notation}) consists of products of ``terms'' of the module \lstinline!M! over contexts that are extended according to the list of naturals.
-The relation on the product is induced by that on \lstinline!M!.
-We omit the construction of the product module substitution and the proof of the module properties thereof:

-Note that the infixed ``\lstinline!<<!'' is overloaded notation and denotes the relation of any preordered set.
+Context extension is actually functorial.
+Given a natural number \lstinline!n! and a set of variables \lstinline!V!, we recursively define the set \lstinline!V ** n! to be the set \lstinline!V! enriched with \lstinline!n! additional variables: